Diary Major John Kevin Lloyd - 1942-1945 - Part 3

 Confessions.
 Major Chalmers &

-few from hospital attended.
+few from Hospital attended.

-Other Ch.
-Pde. followed immediately.
+Other Ch Pde followed immediately.

 Little rain early but turned out

 beautiful day.
-Tin bath,
+Sun bath,

 history, autocar, contract